-My favorite free courses to learn Java in depth
+My favorite Free Java Programming Courses to learn in 2021

 Today I’ll share 10 Java Programming Courses which beginners can use to learn Java for free.